ibnullify/NorthAmericanX-15/README.md

-# NorthAmericanX-15 (Borisov N., Jahad I., Lum J.)
+# NorthAmericanX-15 (Borisov N., Jahan I., Lum J.)
 # The big-O runtime of QuickSort:
 1.Average case: O(nlogn).
 The quicksort algorithm has to make a tree of recursive calls.
 The partition algorithm has a linear runtime corresponding do the size of the partitioned piece of the array being worked with.
 An array of size n, is partitioned(in n time)